alex-dna-tech/wail2ban/PRD.md

 - **IP Detection and Banning**
   Extracts IP addresses from event messages and bans them after a configurable threshold of failed attempts within a set time window.
   _Why it's important_: Prevents repeated unauthorized access attempts from the same source.
-  _How it works_: Parses event messages, tracks IPs, and applies Windows Firewall rules via `netsh`.
+  _How it works_: Parses event messages, tracks IPs, and applies Windows Firewall rules.

 - **Ban Management**
   Allows users to list currently banned IPs, release specific IPs, or clear all bans.